OCA/manufacture/mrp_multi_level/README.rst

 Key Features
 ------------

-* MRP parameters at product variant level.
+* MRP parameters set by product variant MRP area pairs.
 * Integration with `Stock Demand Estimates <https://github.com/OCA/stock-logistics-warehouse/tree/11.0/stock_demand_estimate>`_ system.
 * Cron job to calculate the MRP demand.
 * Manually calculate the MRP demand.
 * Confirm the calculated MRP demand and create PO's, or MO's.
-* Able to see the products for which action is needed.
+* Able to see the products for which action is needed throught Planned Orders.

 **Table of contents**